 The De'Longhi PAC AN98 will cost you some but the unit will also more than earn its keep.
 Without fiddling with multiple settings variations, this portable AC will allow you to make the dampest rooms cosy and comfortable, even when the temperature outside turns unbearable.

 Automatic condensate evaporation system, Silent technology, 3-speed fan, Only-fan function, 1-24 hour timer, Remote control, Durable castor wheels, Handles

-The model gets a little noisy at the highest speed setting.
+The AC gets noisy at the highest setting.

 The remote controller features an LED screen that allows you to adjust the temperature and manage the model's settings without scooching next to the unit.
 The screen is also backlit, so you'll be able to do so during nighttime without turning on the lights.

 The Inventor Magic Portable Air Conditioner will be keep you warm throughout cold winter days and cool during hot summer days.
 With the automatic swing mode, the unit will be regulating both the heat and the fan, making sure that the room does not get too hot or cold.

 Up to ~30 m²

 A / A+ (cooling / heating)

 Self-evaporating system, 3-fan speed, 24-hour timer, Sleep mode, Auto swing, Auto error diagnosis